-Although Disneyland Resort is Anaheim’s main claim to fame, the city’s other impressive family attractions will also help round out your itinerary.
+Although Disneyland Resort is Anaheim’s main claim to fame, the city’s other impressive family attractions will also help round out your itinerary to maximize family fun.
 I grew up near here and still return often.
-The best things to do in Anaheim with kids include theme parks, but also opportunities for education, exercise, great food, opportunities to explore nearby cities, and then some.
+The best things to do in Anaheim with kids include theme parks and opportunities for education, exercise, and great food while exploring nearby cities (such as glorious Orange County) that the whole family will enjoy.

 Things to Do in Anaheim with Kids

 Anaheim offers a diverse selection of attractions, so you’re bound to find something that will please every member of the family in and around the city.
-Of course, this list starts with its famous theme parks.
+Of course, this list starts with the most famous of Anaheim amusement parks.

 Tip: Don’t forget that it’s easy to save with a Disneyland tickets discount!